skeeto/illume/README.md

 !>authorization
 ```

 If `VALUE` is missing, the header is deleted.
-This can be used, for
+This is, for instance, a
-instance, to disable sending the API token, as shown above.
+second for disabling the API token, as shown in the example.

 ### `!completion`